 WA Dept. of L&I: Family Leave Act

-In Washington, the final paycheck for terminating employees should be issued no later than the next regularly scheduled payday.
+In Washington, the final paycheck for separating employees should be issued no later than the next regularly scheduled payday.

 WA Employment Security Dept.: How to file a claim for unemployment insurance benefits